 Above all, socially responsible investments give investors a sense of satisfaction and peace of mind.
 They know they are doing good for society by not supporting unethical practices while still earning financial returns for themselves.
 It works best for individuals and businesses who value their social and environmental commitments and want to put their money where their heart is.

 Overall, SRI allows investors to stick to their values and remain true to them.
 Investors get to take a stand against unethical processes and reward ethical ones.
-Socially responsible investors get to punish wrong practices and reward the companies doing the right thing in a tangible way.
+Socially responsible investors get to punish wrong practices and reward the companies for doing the right thing in a tangible way.
 In the process of doing so, the investors also feel better about themselves and how they are making money.